Telaio

 });

-Any plugins you pass are appended after CamelCasePlugin.
+When CamelCasePlugin is enabled (the default), any plugins you pass are appended after it.

 Builder integration